Lala Lajpat Rai

-Lajpat Rai (Devanagari: लाला लाजपत राय) (28 January 1865 - 17 November 1928) was an Indian freedom fighter, politician, and author, generally known as Lala Lajpat Rai.
-(The term 'Lala' is a honorific.)
-He played a vital role in the Indian Independence movement.
-He was popularly known as Punjab Kesari, and also as 'Punjab da Sher' which literally means the 'Lion of Punjab'.
+Lala Lajpat Rai (28 January 1865 — 17 November 1928) was an Indian revolutionary, politician, and author, popularly known as Punjab Kesari (Lion of Punjab).
 He was one of the three members of the Lal Bal Pal trio.
-He died of severe head trauma injuries sustained 18 days earlier during a baton charge by police in Lahore, when he led a peaceful protest march against the all-British Simon Commission Indian constitutional reforms.
+He died of severe trauma injuries sustained in October 1928 during a baton charge by police in Lahore, when he led a peaceful protest march against the all-British Simon Commission.

 Early life

 Lajpat Rai was born on 28 January 1865 into an Agrawal Jain family as the eldest son of six children of Munshi Radha Krishna, an Urdu and Persian government school teacher and Gulab Devi Aggarwal at Dhudike in the Faridkot district of the Punjab Province of British India (now in Moga district, Punjab, India).
 He spent much of his youth in Jagraon.
 His house still stands in Jagraon and houses a library and museum.
 He also built the first educational institute R.K.
 High school in Jagraon.